ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Make the most of yourself, for that is all there is of you."
+  "Opportunity is missed by most because it is dressed in overalls and looks like work."
-<br>— Ralph Waldo Emerson
+<br>— Thomas Edison
 </blockquote>
 </h3>